cms-met/MetTools/README.md

   Tools for the derivation of MET phi corrections, the actual corrections go to cms-met/cmssw

 ###### How to derive MET phi corrections
-1. (should usually be skipped) Categories are defined in `MetTools/MetPhiCorrections/python/tools/categories.py` Use this file to change eta categories in pfCandidate species.
-Then, create a cfg issuing
+1. (Skip this step if the binning in PF Candidate species and eta stays unchanged) Met-phi corrections are constructed separately in bins of PF Candidate species and eta, roughly corresponding to the subdetectors.
+These Categories are defined in `MetTools/MetPhiCorrections/python/tools/categories.py`
+Once the species are defined (no/only small changes should be necessary in categories.py), the following command creates a cfg that will be used for obtaining the MEx,y profiles which later are parametrized.
 `python MetTools/MetPhiCorrections/python/tools/writePythonCFG.py --postfix PHYS14`
- This will give you a file `phiCorr_PHYS14_cfi.py`.
+ This will create a file `phiCorr_PHYS14_cfi.py`.
 Change the postfix to your usecase.
- Move this file to `MetTools/MetPhiCorrections/python` and create a `_cff.py` that imports it; start from `MetTools/MetPhiCorrections/python/phiCorr_PHYS14_cff.py`
+ Move this file to `MetTools/MetPhiCorrections/python` and create a `_cff.py` that imports it starting from `MetTools/MetPhiCorrections/python/phiCorr_PHYS14_cff.py`
-2. Use this file to create the correction histograms
+2. Use the two files from the previous step to create the MEx,y profiles.
+Change `MetTools/MetPhiCorrections/test/run_metPhiCorr.py` so that the `_cff.py` from the previous step is used, then issue
+`cmsRun run_metPhiCorr.py`